 New Ladder Maps for Season 2, 2018

-The seven new maps that we’re adding to the second season of 2018 now live on the Versus ladder.
+The eight new maps that we’re adding to the second season of 2018 are now live on the Versus ladder.
 StarCraft 2 streamer Austin “Neuro” Filsinger—a true student of the game on a never-ending path of mindfulness and mastery—was cool enough to offer us his thoughts on each map.
 Check out Neuro on Twitter and on Twitch.

 This map is a retro red vs. blue digital landscape with several unique components.
 There is an expansion right in your base as well as destructible rocks at your second expansion that allow for both aggressive and conservative play styles.

 Neuro: Three bases can be defended by a single choke, similar to Backwater, but the opening on 16-Bit is much wider.
 More opportunities to attack become available as soon as a fifth base is being taken.
 With few destructible rocks and open spaces in the midfield, this map looks particularly appealing for Zerg.
 Fancy plays could involve stealing the opponent's high ground main location by using drops or Nydus when the enemy army is out of position on low ground.
 The aesthetic is interesting, and gameplay should feel fairly close to what we consider “standard.”